 Carmelo Anthony is retiring from the NBA after 19 seasons

-Carmelo Anthony has announced he's retiring from the NBA after 19 seasons in the league.
+Carmelo Anthony, one of the most prolific scorers in the history of the NBA, has announced he's retiring after 19 seasons in the league.

-In a video posted to his social media on Monday, the prolific scorer bid goodbye to the league he's been a part of since being drafted in 2003.
+In a video posted to his social media on Monday, Anthony, 38, bid goodbye to the league he's been a part of since being drafted in 2003.

+"I remember the days when I had nothing, just a ball on a court and a dream of something more," he said in the video.
+"But basketball was my outlet.
+My purpose was strong.
+My communities, the cities I represented with pride and the fans that supported me along the way, I am forever grateful for those people and places 'cause they made me Carmelo Anthony."

+"But now the time has come for me to say goodbye ...
+With this bittersweet goodbye to the NBA, I'm excited about what the future holds for me."

+In his retirement announcement, Anthony said his basketball legacy continues on with his son, Kiyan, who is receiving attention as young talented prospect.

+"The time has come for you to carry on this torch," Anthony said.
+"So Kiy, chase your dreams.
+Let nothing hold you back.
+Let nothing intervene.
+My legacy, now and forever, lives on through you."

-The 10-time NBA All-Star has collected a myriad of accolades, including ranking ninth on the league's all-time scoring list and being voted on the NBA's 75th Anniversary Team.
+Known for his dazzling offensive moves and silky jump shot, Anthony was one of the hardest players to guard on the hardwood.
+The 10-time NBA All-Star has collected myriad accolades throughout his career, including ranking ninth on the league's all-time scoring list and securing six All-NBA selections and the scoring title in 2013.

+He was also voted on the NBA's 75th Anniversary Team — a list made up of the best players in the league's history.
+Anthony was drafted by the Denver Nuggets and went on to play with the New York Knicks, Oklahoma City Thunder, Houston Rockets, Portland Trailblazers and Los Angeles Lakers.

+Anthony will be eligible for the Basketball Hall of Fame four seasons after being fully retired.

 for more features.